hyprnz/terraform-aws-data-storage-module/README.md

 Provides the option to disable the module if required.

 ## RDS
-RDS datastores support both Postgres and MySQL engines and provide many configuration options (see below).
-The RDS implementation supports both username/password access and IAM based authentication.
-The module supports creating a new RDS instance `create_rds_instance` or creating an instance from an existing snapshot `use_rds_snapshot`.
+RDS datastores supports Postgres and MySQL engines and provide many configuration options (see below).
+The module supports creating a new RDS instance `create_rds_instance` or an instance from an existing snapshot `use_rds_snapshot`.

+Although the module supports enabling IAM access to the RDS instance, the module intends that workloads will access the RDS instance via a username and password combination.
+The IAM access approach requires configuration within the RDS instance to map between the AWS and RDS engine abstractions, which the module does not support.
+The ability to enable IAM access support allows organisations to define user roles to access RDS instances rather than sharing or generating usernames and passwords.

 ## S3 Bucket
 Creates an S3 bucket and an access policy of which the ARN is returned as an output variable.
 This allows the root/service module to compose other policies and expose these as an execution role.